 For more about Don Det and the Four Thousand Islands read our article – Been there, Don Det.

 Restaurants on Don Det aren’t plentiful but they are good.
-From the usual Asian fare to western food to fresh fish, we ate well.
-Oh, and Adam’s Bar has great cookies and films on during the day.
+From the usual Asian fare to western food and fresh fish, we ate well.
 Don’t expect ‘fast food’ – ‘Laos time’ is the speed at which you’ll receive your food!

 Four Thousand Islands is only accessed by bus and boat.
 Book an overnight bus from the capital, Vientiane, which stops at Pakse before continuing onto the Four Thousand Islands.
 Try to insist on a VIP bus as these seem to have more room – the two-person shared spaces can be extremely cosy, which can be a touch awkward with a stranger!